mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/mariadb.md

 !!! question "How to create the mindsb.predictors table"
     Note that after connecting [MindsDB and MariaDB](/datasources/mariadb/#mysql-client), on start, the MindsDB server will automatically create the mindsdb database and add the predictors table.

+!!! info "Prerequisite"
+    Don't forget to enable CONNECT Storage Engine as explained in [connect your data section](/datasources/mariadb/#prerequisite).

 The `INSERT` query for training new model is quite simple, e.g.:

 ```sql